LowTechCoder/rpi4-retroarch-guide/README.md

 * Install RetroArch
 * Configure RetroArch
-* Install a script to autostart Retroarch, shutdown the Rraspbery Pi, and backup RetroArch config files to the thumbdrive.
+* Install a script to autostart Retroarch, shutdown the Rraspbery Pi, and backup RetroArch config files to the drive.

 Things I won't cover in the guide for now:
 Installing N64, PSP or newer emulators.